jeantessier/book-reviews/README.md

 The gateway lives at `http://localhost:4000` like a normal Node app.

 When the gateway is running, you can update the Apollo Graph Manager.
+You will need an API key from the Apollo
+[Graph Manager](https://engine.apollographql.com/).
+Once you have obtained it, copy the `.env.template` file to `.env` and put your key in the placeholder.

 ```bash
 (cd gateway; apollo service:push)